 1. Mind mapping

-Mind mapping is a visual brainstorming technique that organizes ideas in a tree-like structure, with a central concept at the center, main ideas branching outward, and sub-ideas extending from those branches.
+Mind mapping organizes ideas in a tree-like structure, with a central concept at the center, main ideas branching outward, and sub-ideas extending from those branches.

 When used collaboratively, it allows teams to build on each other’s thoughts, mirroring natural thinking patterns, using keywords, images, and colors to make connections visible and memorable.
-This approach helps groups brainstorm more effectively because everyone can see how ideas relate to each other in real-time, participate equally by adding branches, and quickly identify patterns or gaps in their thinking.
+This approach helps groups see how ideas relate to one other in real-time, participate equally by adding branches, and identify patterns or gaps in their thinking.

 2. Brainwriting

-Brainwriting is a silent, written brainstorming technique in which participants individually write down ideas on paper or a digital board before sharing them with the group, rather than speaking them aloud as in traditional brainstorming.
-This method helps overcome common brainstorming challenges like groupthink, dominance by louder voices, and the pressure to respond immediately, helping introverts and thoughtful processors to contribute equally.
+Brainwriting is a silent, written approach in which participants individually write down ideas on paper or a digital board before sharing them with the group.
+This method prevents groupthink, dominance by louder voices, and the pressure to respond immediately, helping introverts and thoughtful processors to contribute equally.

 A popular version is the ‘6-3-5 method’ where six people each write three ideas in five minutes, then pass their sheets to the next person who builds on those ideas or adds new ones, creating multiple rounds of silent ideation.
 By separating the generation phase from the discussion phase, brainwriting ensures that all ideas are captured without interruption or premature judgment, often resulting in a higher quantity and diversity of contributions.